nus-cs2103-AY1718S2/addressbook-level4/collated/functional/SuxianAlicia.md

     private final String view;

     public ViewCalendarCommand(String view) {
+        requireNonNull(view);
         String trimmedView = view.trim();
-        requireNonNull(trimmedView);

         if (trimmedView.equalsIgnoreCase(MONTH_VIEW)) {
             this.view = MONTH_VIEW;
         } else if (trimmedView.equalsIgnoreCase(WEEK_VIEW)) {
             this.view = WEEK_VIEW;
-        } else { //If user input is equal to DAY_VIEW or input does not conform to any of the required keywords this.view = DAY_VIEW;
+        } else { //If view is equal to DAY_VIEW, is empty or does not match any of the accepted keywords this.view = DAY_VIEW;
         }
     }